First Rohilla War: Consequences

-Rohilkhand fell to Awadh, was plundered and occupied.
+Rohilkhand fell to Awadh, and was plundered and occupied.
 The majority of the Rohillas left.
 They fled across the Ganges in numbers, to start a guerrilla war; or emigrated.
 A Rohilla state under British protection was set up in Rampur.
-Faizullah Khan managed to become the nawab of newly created Rampur state.
-After his death his son Muhammad Ali Khan succeeded him who was deposed by his younger brother and second son of Faizullah Khan named Ghulam Muhammad Khan Bahadur.The aspirations of Afghan Rohillas under him led him to participate in the Second Rohilla War, in 1794.The primary intention was to regain the erstwhile territories of Rohillas.
+Faizullah Khan managed to become the nawab of the newly created Rampur State.
+After his death, his son Muhammad Ali Khan succeeded him, who was deposed by his younger brother and second son of Faizullah Khan, Ghulam Muhammad Khan Bahadur.The aspirations of Afghan Rohillas under him led him to participate in the Second Rohilla War, in 1794.
+The primary intention of this war was to regain the erstwhile territories of the Rohillas.

 However, Ghulam Muhammad's accession to the throne by leading a conspiracy against his brother was not liked by Britishers, who derecognised him as ruler of the Rampur state.
 Large number of Afghans then flocked to join him against the British but ultimately he was defeated and the state which was now considerably reduced in size was handed over to the infant son of Muhammad Ali Khan.